jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 2. Create a chest that drops healthpacks when the player opens it

 ## Setting Up  Chest and HealthPack
-Right click in the hierarchy to create a new sprite GameObject `2D Object > Sprite` and rename it to `Chest`.
+Right click in the hierarchy to create a new sprite GameObject through `2D Object > Sprite` and rename it to `Chest`.
 Then, follow these steps:

-1. In your project's directory, navigate to `Assets > Sprites > Items` and drag the *Chest.png* into the `Sprite Renderer` component's `Sprite` box.
+1. In your project's directory, navigate to `Assets > Sprites > Items` and drag the *chest* sprite into the `Sprite Renderer` component's `Sprite` box.
+Alternatively, you can click on the circle next to the `Sprite` box and search the name *chest*.

 2. Inside the `Sprite Renderer` component, look under "Additional Settings", set the `Sorting Layer` to `Enemy`.

 ![](./images/fig6.1.png) Fig 6.1

-2. Add a `Rigidbody 2D` component and a `Box Collider 2D` component.
+3. Add a `Rigidbody 2D` component and a `Box Collider 2D` component.
 Change the `Rigidbody 2D`'s body type to `Kinematic`.
 Kinematic means this game object is unaffected by gravity and can only be moved by scripts.

 ![](./images/fig6.2.png) Fig 6.2

 Now, create another sprite GameObject and name it `HealthPack`.
-Repeat the following steps above for `HealthPack`.
+Repeat the following steps above for `HealthPack`, while making sure to check the `IsTrigger` checkbox under the `Box Collider 2D` component.

 ### Health Pack Script